colibris-framework/colibris/README.md

 ## Templates

-The templates mechanism is configured via the `TEMPLATE` variable in `settings.py`.
-It defaults to `{}`, in which case the templates are disabled.
+The templates mechanism is configured via the `TEMPLATE` variable in `${PACKAGE}/settings.py`.
+Templates are disabled by default.

 #### Search Paths